Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed several minor issues in generated technical documentation.
 * Fixed possible invalid states for boolean filter in quick navigation.
 * Improved handling of entities without view or index actions in moderation panel and moderation block.
+* Hide link for creating related items in quick view.
 * Overhauled and improved asset handling on raw pages (e.g. for inline editing).
 * Fixed handling of plural forms in translations.
 * Avoid date range validation class on other datetime fields in same entity.